Legislative Assembly for the ACT: 2002 Week 8 Hansard (26 June) . . Page.. 2265 ..

 MR PRATT: Mr Speaker, I have a supplementary question.
 Will you now allocate to non-government schools a substantial proportion of the $7.4 million slush fund you have retained in your kitty or will that also go to government schools, thereby exacerbating your unfair funding allocations?

-MR CORBELL: Mr Speaker, I have already answered that question.
+CORBELL: Mr Speaker, I have already answered that question

 Public dental health program